bbenz/app30-docs/README.md

 # APP30 Demo Instructions

+** The creds below have been obscured.
+You will need to ensure you have an MSSQL and Cosmos MongoDB API instance prior to start of demo **

 # Abstract

 _Tailwind Traders’ recently moved one of its core applications  from a virtual machine into containers, gaining deployment flexibility and repeatable builds._